CVE-2013-7233

 01 // Technical Summary

 WordPress versions 2.0.11 and earlier are vulnerable to a Cross-Site Request Forgery (CSRF) attack.
-This allows attackers to manipulate administrative actions, specifically moving comments to the moderation list, potentially leading to denial of service or content manipulation without requiring direct access to administrator credentials.
+This allows attackers to manipulate administrative actions, specifically moving comments to the moderation list, potentially leading to denial of service or content manipulation without requiring direct access to the administrator's credentials.

 02 // Vulnerability Mechanism